The Worst Witch (2017 TV series): Development and casting

 In 2014, a new series of The Worst Witch was in development with the BBC.
 Jill Murphy, the author of the book series, said the series should be "wonderful".
 The cast of the show was announced in October 2016.
 Bella Ramsey, who had starred in Game of Thrones, was cast as Mildred.
 Ramsey drew similarities with Mildred.
-Ramsey left before the third season for mental and physical health reasons.
+Ramsey left before the fourth season for mental and physical health reasons.
 Meibh Campbell played the role of Maud Spellbody for series 1, but was replaced by Megan Hughes from series 2.
 Of her casting, Hughes said working on the show is "great and I [Hughes] love the experience" and that she is "so grateful for the opportunity".
 Hughes had two auditions before being offered the part of Maud.
 Tamara Smart gained the part of Enid Nightshade after four months of auditioning, which she described as "very long" yet "nerve racking but at the same time very exciting".
 Smart was excited about the "amazing experience" when she got the part.
 Jenny Richardson and Miriam Petche were cast as sisters Ethel and Esmerelda Hallow.
 Tallulah Milligan, the daughter of Coronation Street and Waterloo Road actress Angela Griffin, was cast as Drusilla Paddock.
 Griffin said Milligan "absolutely loved" working on the show.